saulpw/visidata/README.md

 - sort rows by one or more columns
 - inner/outer/cross/diff join rows from multiple sheets by matching key columns
 - aggregate rows by key columns, rollup functions (mean/min/max) provided for other columns
-- instantly create derived sheets for frequency tables and column stats
 - save any sheet arrangement as .csv/tsv, .json, or into .h5 table
 - save layout for future instances
 - custom sheet arrangements in Python3 scripts for repeated use on similar datasets that: